- 1-1/2 pounds pork stew meat

 - Pepper to taste

-- pink.
+- 1. In a large skillet, brown pork and onion.
 Transfer to a 5-qt. slow cooker.
-Stir in the remaining
+Stir in the remaining ingredients.